emdash-ie/Notes/Computer Science/CS4xxx/CS4614 - Introductory Network Security/2 - Security Definitions and Principles.md

 ## Authentication

 - For a single message, guaranteeing that it came from where it says it did
-- For ongoing communication, …
+- For ongoing communication, assures that the two entities are authentic, and that the connection is not interfered with in such a way that a third party can masquerade as one of the two legitimate parties

 ## Access Control